eppofahmi/geojson-indonesia/README.md

 ## Geojson-indonesia
 This is a repo to store and sometimes update geojson file that contains any state and cities in Indonesia

-# How to use?
+## How to use?
 1. You have to download the geojson files
 2. Plot as usual
-3. I also put sample value for ploting example
+3. I also put sample value for plotting example

 ## Province
 ```